30 Participants Needed

 The trial protocol does not specify whether you need to stop taking your current medications.
 However, if you have known allergies to certain drugs like aspirin or P2Y12 inhibitors, or if you are on dialysis or immunosuppressant therapy, you may not be eligible to participate.

-What data supports the effectiveness of the ChampioNIR Stent System for treating leg artery stenosis?
+What prior data suggests that the ChampioNIR Stent System is safe for treating leg artery stenosis?

-How is the ChampioNIR Stent treatment different from other treatments for leg artery stenosis?
+What evidence suggests that the ChampioNIR Stent is effective for leg artery stenosis?

 This trial is for adults with narrowed or blocked arteries in the thigh or knee area, causing pain and limited mobility.
 Participants must have a specific range of artery size, one affected artery segment under 150 mm long that can be crossed and expanded with medical tools, and at least one open vessel below the blockage.
 They should be able to undergo surgery if needed.